NPS vs. Private OBX Campgrounds — Which Is Right for You?

-The single biggest decision in planning an OBX RV trip is whether to camp at a National Park Service (NPS) campground or a private RV park.
+The NPS vs. private OBX campgrounds question is the single biggest decision in planning an Outer Banks RV trip.
 The two experiences are radically different — different prices, different amenities, different vibes.
 Here’s a clear-eyed comparison to help you decide.

 The Four NPS Campgrounds